 How Screening Mammograms Can Save Your Life

-You may not feel lucky, but if you are one of the estimated five out of 1000 women diagnosed with breast cancer based on a screening mammogram, you may well be.
+You may not feel lucky, but if you are one of the estimated six out of 1000 women diagnosed with breast cancer based on a screening mammogram, you may well be.
 The American College of Radiology recommends getting a screening mammogram every year starting at age 40 to catch and treat breast cancer early.
 Here, Eun Langman, MD, a breast radiologist at Duke Health, explains why regular screening mammograms are so important.

 Early Breast Cancer Has No Symptoms